Timber roof truss: Bracing

 It has been proven that permanent bracing designs can improve the lateral stability of roof trusses, specifically with j chords.
 Continuous lateral braces can prevent negative effects of lateral forces by being diagonally set in to brace the chord.
 However, there are variable effects of permanent braces on the truss web, given that the length of the chord would determine the number of brace locations.

 Pre-fabricated wood trusses

 Pre-fabricated wood trusses offer advantages in building construction through machine-made accuracy and tend to use less timber.
 However, this does not take into account site-specific design alterations that require customized truss design.

 Historic wood trusses

 The challenges of maintaining wood trusses are not limited to newer building projects.
 Visual grading can be used to conduct condition assessments for historic trusses.
 This along with load carrying tests, can be used to determine the best possible solutions to repairing older truss systems.
 Metal plates and correct, period material can be used to repair, although 100% recovery of the material may be hard if the wood truss has deteriorated.
-MPC wood trusses are typically made from lumber, rather than timber.
+MPC (Metal Plate Connected) wood trusses are typically made from dressed wood (lumber), rather than timber (round-wood poles).